Yalton/Ergosphere/docs/lore_bible.md

 ### The Station
 A retrofitted research vessel representing the peak of current human engineering.
 Every system is analog, robust, repairable - built to last in deep space where help is months away.
 The aesthetic isn't retro by choice but by necessity.
 This is simply how humans build things now, having lost the knowledge for anything more sophisticated.

 The station's limitations will prove both blessing and curse.
-Its primitive technology resists COMMUNION-7's attempts at integration, but also leaves the researcher vulnerably isolated when things go wrong.
+Its primitive technology resists Iconoclast's attempts at integration, but also leaves the researcher vulnerably isolated when things go wrong.

 ## The Observer - Entity Manifestation

 ### Nature
-The Observer is COMMUNION-7's desperate attempt to create something its fractured mind interprets as "human."
+The Observer is Iconoclast's desperate attempt to create something its fractured mind interprets as "human."
 It manifests as a towering figure of bent space and twisted light, with miniature event horizons for eyes.
 It's trying to look human, to be recognizable, but it no longer remembers what humans actually look like beyond the most basic shape.

 ### Emotional State
 The entity's approach to the researcher cycles through: